The changing look of the neutrino-emitter blazar candidate 5BZQ J1243+4043: Discussion

 \section{Discussion}

-The three observations of \target\ point towards variation in the BLR luminosity over $\sim12$ yr, with a gradual decrease of the line luminosities while the accretion regime remains, overall, unvaried.
+The three observations of \target\ used in this study point toward a variation in the BLR luminosity over $\sim12$ yr, with a gradual decrease of the line luminosities while the accretion regime remains, overall, unvaried.
 We observed variations in both the continuum and line emission, as evident from Fig.~\ref{fig: lines vs. continuum}.
 The continuum flux increases from spectrum \#1 to spectrum \#2, when it reaches its maximum coincident with a featureless optical spectrum; then it decreases again in spectrum \#3.
 A first implication of the observed spectral variability is that this blazar is not characterized by a straightforward disk-jet relation: when BLR lines are detected, in epoch \#1 and \#3, both the line and the continuum flux drop, while the corresponding EW increases.
-This suggests that the continuum, i.e., the jet emission, decreases more rapidly than the line (disk) emission.

-During the higher jet state, \#2, the question of whether the BLR lines are outshone or their absence reflects a drop in the disk luminosity, and hence, a change in the radiation field properties, remains open.
-To study this, we performed a test simulation to investigate the impact of spectral lines as bright as those observed in \#1 and \#3 over a continuum as high as spectrum \#2, i.e., the highest observed for this blazar and with no evidence of lines.
-As shown in Figs. \ref{fig: simulation Mg II}-\ref{fig: simulation C III} in Appendix \ref{sec: appendix line}, we found that the presence of BLR lines as luminous and broad as those detected in $\#1$ and $\#3$ is not excluded in spectrum $\#2$.
-If present, they would be outshone by the higher jet emission.
+This suggests that the continuum (i.e., the jet emission) decreases more rapidly than the line (disk) emission.
+During the higher jet state, \#2, the question of whether the BLR lines are outshone or their absence reflects a drop in the disk luminosity (and, hence, a change in the radiation field properties) remains open.
+To study this, we performed a test simulation to investigate the impact of spectral lines as bright as those observed in \#1 and \#3 over a continuum as high as spectrum \#2; namely, the highest observed for this blazar and with no evidence of lines.
+As shown in Figs. \ref{fig: simulation Mg II} and \ref{fig: simulation C III}, we found that the presence of BLR lines as luminous and broad as those detected in $\#1$ and $\#3$ is not excluded in spectrum $\#2$.
+If present, they would be outshone by the optical continuum flux, likely dominated by the non-thermal component.
+An overall higher jet activity contemporaneous with epochs \#1 and \#2 is consistent with the $\gamma$-ray detection of the blazar during 2008–2019 \cite{Principe_2021} and its non-inclusion in more recent $Fermi$-LAT catalogs \citep{4FGL-DR4}.